MicrosoftDocs/cloud-adoption-framework/docs/digital-estate/calculate.md

 ---
-title: "Align cost models with the digital estate"
+title: Align cost models with the digital estate
 description: Learn about Azure pricing tools that can help you forecast and manage cloud spend with transparency and accuracy, to make the most of Azure and other clouds.
 author: BrianBlanchard
 ms.author: brblanch